determined-ai/determined/docs/release-notes/gateway.rst

 **New Features**

--  Kubernetes: The Internal Task Gateway feature enables Determined tasks running on remote Kubernetes clusters to be exposed to the Determined master and proxies.
+-  Kubernetes: The :ref:`Internal Task Gateway <internal-task-gateway>` feature enables Determined tasks running on remote Kubernetes clusters to be exposed to the Determined master and proxies.
    This feature facilitates multi-resource manager setups by configuring a Gateway controller in the external Kubernetes cluster.

 .. important::